 Rule 1: Focus on what you can control.

-Rule 2: All you can control for certain is your judgment.
+Rule 2: All you can ultimately control is your state of mind.

 Rule 3: What is beyond your control is fate.
 Fate is none of your business.